 ANDREW BROOKES, NATIONAL PHYSICAL LABORATORY / SCIENCE PHOTO LIBRARY ANDREW BROOKES, NATIONAL PHYSICAL LABORATORY / SCIENCE PHOTO LIBRARY

 Caesium clock vacuum chamber.
-This atomic clock, also known as a frequency standard, uses a caesium 'fountain' to measure the exact length of one second.
+Physicists adjusting the settings to a caesium clock.
+This atomic clock, also known as a frequency standard, uses an atomic 'fountain' to measure the exact length of one second.
 The fountain contains atoms that oscillate between two energy levels at high speed.
 Counting these oscillations is the basis for the standard second.
 The current basis for the international definition of time is the caesium atomic clock, where one second is about 9193 million oscillations of caesium-133 atoms.
-Physicists are investigating whether alternative time measurements can be gained by using different elements such as rubidium and strontium.
+Physicists are investigating whether alternative time measurements can be gained by using other elements, such as rubidium.
 Photographed at the National Physical Laboratory in Teddington, UK.

 Model release not available.
 Property release not required.